sagnificent/sagnificent.github.io/_teaching/2025-intro-to-bayesian-stat.md

 You may ask, "Why do we care about this interpretation at all?
 After all, the calculations will remain the same!"

 Yes, probability calculations in bayesian and frequentist views are almost same but the Bayesian interpretation of probability has more practical applications.
 In our day-to-day life we use probabilities to express our confidence in the statement.
 A 30% chance of rain hardly means out of 100 days, around 30 of them will make us traverse through the "ocean of knowledge" through the ISI campus!.
 It means I am not so sure about raining but it might "given the weather of the past few days".
 Moreover, I can't afford to fail half of my papers to tell my friends, "I have a 50-50 chance to pass this course"!.
 In such scenarios, we want to interpret probability as belief.
-Later we will learn that Every Bayes rule is admissible ( in other words, no other rule is strictly better in every scenario).
+Later we will learn that every Bayes rule is admissible ( in other words, no other rule is strictly better in every scenario).
+This is the reason why we are interested in Bayesian interpretation of data.

 Heading 2